HL7/davinci-crd/src/pagecontent/hooks.md

 All such apps will need to go through the approval processes for the client's provider organization and typically also the associated software vendor.
 This response type can cue the launching of such apps to occur in the context in which they are relevant to patient care and/or to payment-related decision-making.

 This type of response is just a modified version of the [External Reference](#external-reference) response type.
 However, the `Link.type` will be "smart" instead of "absolute".
 The `Link.appContext` will typically also be present.
-For example:
+For example, this [Card](https://cds-hooks.org/specification/1.0/#card-attributes) contains a SMART App [Link](https://cds-hooks.org/specification/1.0/#link) to perform an opioid assessment.

     {
-      "summary": "Launch opiod XYZ-assessment",
+      "summary": "Launch opioid XYZ-assessment",
       "indicator": "info",
       "detail": "This is an example card.",
       "source": {